Jie language: Yeniseian

 Edwin G. Pulleyblank (1963) argued that the Turkic interpretations cannot be considered very successful because they conflict with the phonetic values of the Chinese text and with the Chinese translation.
 Instead, he suggested a connection with the Yeniseian languages, as well as remarking on the Yeniseian verb ending -ŋ, particularly common in Kott.
+In contrast, second-person plural imperatives in Old Turkic also end in -ŋ (e.g. in military commands).

 Alexander Vovin (2000) gave the following translation based on Yeniseian, corroborating Pulleyblank's findings.
-Vovin (2000) suggests a connection with the Southern Yeniseian branch, which has found support from other Yeniseianists.
+Vovin (2000) suggests a connection with the Southern Yeniseian branch.

 The verbal ending -ŋ can be seen in Jie, which is a common verb ending in Yeniseian languages, particularly Kott.
 The cognate form of the Jie words kot-o-kt-aŋ 'they will catch' in Ket is d-kas-a-qos-n, showing the characteristic of Pumpokol where the sound //t// corresponds the Ket sound //s//; thus Jie is thought to be closely related to Pumpokol.
 The Arin word kel 'fight' partly coincides in the second syllable of *śuke 'army', however the connection is dubious and Vovin suggested it to be a loanword, because if Pumpokolic speakers became part of Xiongnu, the word for army would have likely been loaned.

 Vovin et al. (2016) revise the above translation, as well as mapping the verbs over a Ket verb template and criticizing Shimunek et al.'s interpretation of the couplet.

+Savelyev and Jeong (2020) criticize Vovin's Yeniseian reading of the couplet, noting that out of the four words of the couplet, only two may tentatively be read based on Pumpokol data, with both words including lexical and grammatical morphemes that are not actually attested in Pumpokol.
+The other two do not have any hypothetical parallel in Yeniseian; thus, Vovin et al. (2016) had to assume a loan from an unidentified source into the supposedly Pumpokolic language of the Xiongnu, thus making the reading quite doubtful.